grafana/grafana/docs/sources/visualizations/text-panel.md

 ### HTML

-The content is rendered as [sanitized](https://github.com/grafana/grafana/blob/code-in-text-panel/packages/grafana-data/src/text/sanitize.ts) HTML.
-If more direct control of the output is needed, the
+This setting renders the content as [sanitized](https://github.com/grafana/grafana/blob/code-in-text-panel/packages/grafana-data/src/text/sanitize.ts) HTML.
+If you require more direct control over the output, you can set the
-[disable_sanitize_html]({{< relref "../setup-grafana/configure-grafana/#disable_sanitize_html" >}}) flag can be set
+[disable_sanitize_html]({{< relref "../setup-grafana/configure-grafana/#disable_sanitize_html" >}}) flag which enables you to directly enter HTML.
-and then any html can be entered directly.

 ### Code